progrium/httpfs/README.md

 # httpfs

-Create filesystems using any HTTP framework.
+Create virtual filesystems using any HTTP framework.

 ```